 These are – surprise! – treats that take him awhile to consume.
 We want him to concentrate on chewing these treats for extended periods of time, both because chewing gives him something to think about other than confinement and also because chewing is a stress release.

 Frozen stuffed Kongs are always a good choice.
 If you use peanut butter so the treats won’t fall out, make sure it’s unsalted and has no sugar or preservatives.
 Here’s a link on how to stuff a Kong. https://www.kongcompany.com/learn/stuff-a-kong

 These are dog treats that your dog associates with a specific place or activity and also to keep him interested in that place for a long period of time.
-For example, I give my dogs a special treat when they are crated, and that’s the only time they get that treat.
+For example, I give my dogs a special treat when they are crated or in an Xpen and hide the treats in the folds of a blanket or use a puzzle toy, and that’s the only time they get that treat.
 They can’t wait to be crated!
-Since there is no problem with them once they are in the crate, they don’t need a confinement treat.

 Recommended treats for association training